murad-sinatra/crown-valet/docs/mvp/technical-stack.md

 Use the existing Nuxt 3 project as the MVP application foundation.
 The first version should be a web-based product with mobile-optimized screens for customers, staff, and managers.

+All MVP development and runtime workflows must run through Docker containers.
+Local development should use Docker Compose for the Nuxt app, PostgreSQL, Prisma commands, seeds, and tests.

 This approach keeps the pilot build small while preserving a path to split into dedicated backend services and native mobile apps later.

 ## Recommended MVP Stack